Tesco Mobile to charge customers for data roaming in Europe from next year

-For full help on how to use your phone abroad for less, see our Cheap mobile and date roaming guide.
+For full help on how to use your phone abroad for less, see our Cheap mobile and data roaming guide.

-If you joined or upgraded with Tesco Mobile on or after 16 June 2022, you'll be charged for data roaming from May
+If you joined or upgraded with Tesco Mobile on or after 16 June 2022, you'll be charged for data roaming from next year

-If you took out a pay-monthly contract on or after 16 June 2022, you'll be charged to use your data allowance in Europe from May.
+If you took out a pay-monthly contract on or after 16 June 2022, you'll be charged to use your data allowance in Europe from next year.
 Tesco hasn't yet confirmed what the charges will be or exactly when they'll come in – but we'll update this when we know more.

 If you joined or upgraded before 16 June 2022, you won't be charged the new fees unless and until you choose to upgrade your plan.